Duality and mapping tori in Heegaard Floer homology: A handle decomposition of the trace cobordism

 In this section, we describe how a Heegaard diagram for $Y$ induces a handle decomposition of the trace cobordism.
-In this section, it's more convenient to view the trace cobordism as $Y\times [-1,1]$, instead of $Y\times [0,1]$.
+In this section, it is more convenient to view the trace cobordism as $Y\times [-1,1]$, instead of $Y\times [0,1]$.

-Suppose $f:Y\to [1,3]$ be a Morse function which induces the diagram $(\Sigma,\as,\bs,\ws)$, i.e., $f$ is a Morse function which admits a gradient like vector field such that the following hold:
+Suppose $f:Y\to [1,3]$ is a Morse function which induces the diagram $(\Sigma,\as,\bs,\ws)$, by which we mean that $f$ admits a gradient like vector field such that the following hold:

-\begin{enumerate} \item $f$ has $|\ws|$ index 0 critical points, all with critical value 1. \item $f$ has $g(\Sigma)+|\ws|-1$ index 1 critical points, all with critical values in $(1,2)$, whose ascending manifolds intersect $\Sigma$ along $\as$. \item $f^{-1}(2)=\Sigma$. \item $f$ has $g(\Sigma)+|\ws|-1$ index 2 critical points, all with critical values in $(2,3)$ whose descending manifolds intersect $\Sigma$ along $\bs$. \item $f$ has $|\ws|$ index 3 critical points, all with critical value $3$. \end{enumerate}
+\begin{enumerate} \item $f$ has $|\ws|$ index 0 critical points, all with critical value 1. \item $f$ has $g(\Sigma)+|\ws|-1$ index 1 critical points, all with critical values in $(1,2)$, whose ascending manifolds intersect $\Sigma$ along $\as$. \item $f^{-1}(2)=\Sigma$. \item $f$ has $g(\Sigma)+|\ws|-1$ index 2 critical points, all with critical values in $(2,3)$, whose descending manifolds intersect $\Sigma$ along $\bs$. \item $f$ has $|\ws|$ index 3 critical points, all with critical value $3$. \end{enumerate}